 When your loved one gets older, their mental capacities may diminish.
 They may have periods of clarity spotted with times where they can be easily persuaded.
 They are particularly vulnerable to people who have power over their daily lives.
 A case of undue influence is typically brought by loved ones against a caregiver.
-If you suspect that your loved one’s will was changed by manipulation, talk to an attorney right away.

 Characteristics of Undue Influence